How to Save Money with a Pellet Heater

 Another great way to save money with a pellet heater is to heat your room to a set temperature.
 Wood heaters offer very limited heat output controls compared to a pellet heater and it’s not uncommon for wood heater owners to open doors or windows to let out some heat to cool their house down.
 Pellet heaters work much like a heat pump in that you can set a desired room temperature and let the pellet heater do everything else.
 Once the room reaches the set temperature the pellet heater can switch off or go into eco mode, which is the lowest level of heat output.

 Most people have their pellet heater go into eco mode.
-This way the pellet heater decreases heat output, reduces how many pellets are being burnt but at the same time keeps your room warm.
+This way the pellet heater decreases heat output, which reduces how many pellets are being burnt but still continues to heat the room.
+Eco mode is essentially low heat mode, which helps maintain the temperature of the room.
 If the room temperature drops too low, then the pellet heater will switch back into high heating mode and bring the room back up to your desired temperature.
 If you want to save even more pellets then pellet heaters can switch off completely once the room reaches the set temperature.
 This will save even more pellets but it’s not recommended due to the extra wear and tear on the pellet heater igniter.

 Switching off or going into eco mode means the heater burns fewer pellets, thus saving you money.
 Set a comfortable temperature and let your pellet heater save you money by switching off or going into eco mode.